Bike lane: United States

 The Manual on Uniform Traffic Control Devices (MUTCD) by the U.S. Department of Transportation Federal Highway Administration (FHA) gives standards of how bike lanes should be implemented regarding pavement markings and signage.
-These can include the word, symbol, and arrow size to be used in a bike lane and the width of the lane itself, which ranges from 5–7 feet.
+These can include the word, symbol, and arrow size to be used in a bike lane and the width of the lane itself, which ranges from 5 to 7 ft.
 Cities across America are actively expanding their amount of bike lanes,such as in Boston, Massachusetts, where they have created city-wide goals, Go Boston 2030, to increase their bike network.